-This tutorial is held in the International Joint Conference on Artificial Intelligence – Pacific Rim International Conference on Artificial Intelligence at July 2020.
-Yokohama, Japan
+This tutorial is held in the International Joint Conference on Artificial Intelligence – Pacific Rim International Conference on Artificial Intelligence at January 5-10, 2021.
+Kyoto, Japan

 A fundamental theme in future artificial intelligence (AI) research is to the ability to generalize enough to cope with situations without sufficient experience.
 The technical foundation for such ability is imagining inferring various images that diverge from reality by flexibly combining representations, which can be referred to as “the eyes of the mind”.

 Most research on human imagination has been conducted as a part of consciousness research.
 In the 2010s, the number of attempts to model consciousness based on a deep generative model has increased.
 On the other hand, consciousness researchers have some points of contact with traditional AI research, such as planning and modal logic.

 Given such a history of consciousness research, newcomers must understand closely related fields such as neuroscience and cognitive science.
 This can be a high hurdle to overcome for most AI researchers to enter this area.
 However, it is apparent that there exists worthy knowledge that can promote research targeted to building general artificial intelligence.